-Jennifer Bolt is a dance artist, teacher and writer with research interests in the areas of feminism and critical pedagogy, higher education transition, student engagement and the Fine Arts student experience.
-She has trained extensively in ballet, modern and contemporary dance in Canada, United States, Britain and France.
-Jennifer holds, with academic distinction, a Joint Honours Bachelor of Applied Health Science Degree from the University of Waterloo and Canada’s National Ballet School’s Teacher Training Program with two Associate teaching certifications from the Imperial Society of Teachers of Dancing (AISTD).
-She also holds a Master’s Degree in Dance from York University with a research focus on dance and perfectionism.
+Jennifer Bolt is a dance artist, researcher, and writer working in the areas of performing arts student transition, feminism and critical pedagogy, dance psychology and dancer’s health and well-being.
+She has trained extensively in ballet, modern and contemporary dance across Canada, United States, England and France.
+She holds, with academic distinction, a Joint Honours Bachelor of Applied Health Science Degree from the University of Waterloo and Canada’s National Ballet School’s Teacher Training Program with two Associate teaching certifications from the Imperial Society of Teachers of Dancing (AISTD).
+From York University she received a Master’s in Dance on perfectionism and PhD in Education on performing arts student transition.

 Over the course of her doctoral studies at York University, she won three Ontario Graduate Student Scholarships, the Provost Scholarship and one of four University Wide Research Leave Awards to complete her Canada-wide collective case study on Fine Arts dance majors’ transition from high school to university.
 She has presented the results of this research at various conferences including CORPS de Ballet International Conference in Paris, France in 2013 and the inaugural 2016 Leap Transition Conference for dancers and athletes in Toronto.